Panamax (Paracetamol)

 Pregnancy and Breastfeeding

-Panamax may be used during pregnancy and breastfeeding, but non-drug treatments like rest and massage should be tried first.
-If needed during pregnancy, use the lowest effective dose for the shortest time possible.
+Panamax can be used during pregnancy and breastfeeding, but it is advised to use the lowest effective dose for the shortest time possible.

 Drug Interactions